gabriel-del/dotfiles/README.md

 cd 'System Volume Information'
 ```
 * **e**: Same as **c** but to files.
-Also allow edit any file using root permition, but keeping user configs
+Also allow edit any file using root permition, but keeping user configs.
-using **sudo -E $EDITOR**
+It uses **sudo -E $EDITOR**
 * **mountp**: Mount vfat filesystems with user permissions
 * **...**: Shortcut to **cd ../.. && ls**
 * Auto-sudo  without need to type sudo, neither password